Bassett88/arkosR36S/Home.md

   - In this mode, no additional tools or standalone emulators are accessible.
 This means no NDS, no standalone PSP, no TI99, and no standalone yabasanshiro.
 To enable remote services, you must do so through BaRT.
 To use a File Manager, you must do so through BaRT.
 Of course, you can always just switch back to Emulationstation anytime as well and access these standalone emulators and tools.
 -  [Retroarch](https://github.com/libretro/RetroArch) is the primary frontend for Libretro emulators which the majority of the emulators in this OS make use of.
 -  Remote access services (SSH and Samba) are disabled by default for security and reduced resource usage.
 They can be enabled by going to **Options** and selecting **Enable Remote Services** from the Emulationstation menu.
--  Stability tweak for RTL8188 and RTL8812/RTL8811 wireless chipsets.
+-  Stability tweaks for RTL8188 and RTL8812/RTL8811 wireless chipsets.
 (Disabled USB and wireless chip power saving in the 8812 and 8192 drivers which causes wifi drops on these chipsets.)
 -  ArkOS Browser powered by [FileBrowser](https://github.com/filebrowser/filebrowser) for managing roms via a web browser.
+-  [Kodi](https://github.com/xbmc/xbmc) media player and entertainment hub for digital media.
+(RG353V/VS and RG503 units Only!)
 -  Optimized kernel and very few running backend OS services to maximize resources for emulation performance.
 -  [Pico-8](https://www.lexaloffle.com/pico-8.php) support.
 Just add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to the /roms/pico-8 folder and add your .png game files to /roms/pico-8/carts folder then load your pico-8 from the Pico-8 system in the Emulationstation menu.
+You can also use Jon Bell's [Fake-08](https://github.com/jtothebell/fake-08) emulator as well starting with ArkOS v2.0 (10292022).
 -  All game saves (in-game and save states) are located in respective rom folders.
 -  Stable sleep mode for most of the supported RK3326 devices (Gameforce Chi, Odroid Go Advance, RK2020, RGB10, and RG351MP), the RG353V, RG353VS, and RG503.